salsita/inStyle/README.md

 Surely, we could move the styles for the skin, the media queries, the flower hacks and footer specific stuff into separate files to somewhat reduce the damage to this piece of code, but it's arguable to what degree this improves things.
 Your styles for the `a` element in your clearly-standalone `.links` component would suddenly be in five separate files.

-Part of the problem is that there are no convenient tools to correctly describe the DOM relations that lead to the style changes of our precious `a` - whether it's because of its parents in the cascade being hovered or a stateful class changing things around.
+Part of the problem is that there are no convenient tools to correctly describe the DOM relations that lead to the style changes of our precious `a` - whether it's because of its parents in the cascade being hovered or a stateful or design class changing things around.
 In such cases, we need to target the same element in a new query or dive into increasingly complicated syntax.

 So what about this instead?